School Programme

 Predator Free

-Why do we want to kill predators?
-What does Predator Free 2050 focus on?
-We focus on saving the birds, identifying key predators and look at different traps and trap safety.
+Why is it important to remove predators?
+What predators does Predator Free 2050 focus on?
+What are we trying to protect?
+We look at at different traps and trap safety.
+Together let’s save the birds, lizards, insects and bats.

 Raptor Experience